seungjaeryanlee/endtoend.ai/_pages/ctrl.md

 1. Help people follow emerging trends without devoting too much time
 2. Help people decide what papers to read

 CTRL summarizes the ideas and results of a paper and puts it into context by connecting it to other relevant papers.
 In a sense, it can be seen as an extended abstract, but with more visualizations and context.
+If you want to know when new CTRL posts are published, [join us and subscribe to our RSS feed](/feed.xml)!

 ### Learning Dexterous In-Hand Manipulation